 Research is what propels humanity forward towards growth and innovation.
 Decades of research have brought us to a level where we are today i.e., a civilized society with the knowledge and tools to move forward.

 The foremost concern in any discipline of study, practice or a profession is consistent introspection, research and efforts to ensure its sustainability in the light of emerging requirements.
 The profession of Chartered Accountancy has been extremely mindful of the above and providing acute impetus towards this objective through its dedicated endeavours.
 The Chartered Accountants are gradually carving out their niche as global professionals and contributing towards exploring new horizons for the profession.

 We are pleased to announce that The Institute of Chartered Accountants of India (ICAI) is organising the 3rd “ICAI International Research Awards' under the aegis of the Research Committee, to recognise and honour the research scholars from across the world in the fields of Accounting, Auditing, Economics, Finance and Taxation.

-Looking forward to your active participation in ICAI International Research Awards 2020.
+We invite, encourage and look forward to the active participation of the research scholars in the internationally acclaimed ICAI International Research Awards 2022.

 The Institute of Chartered Accountants of India (ICAI) is a statutory body established under the Chartered Accountants Act, 1949 for regulating the profession of .
 The ICAI is the second largest professional body of Chartered Accountants in the world, with a strong tradition of service to the Indian economy in public interest and to the Indian economy.
 During its more than seventy years of existence, ICAI has achieved recognition as a premier accounting body not only in the country but also globally, for maintaining highest standards in technical, ethical areas and for sustaining stringent examination and education standards.